paynl/prestashop1.7-plugin/README.md

 1. Log into the PrestaShop 1.7 admin
 2. Go to *Modules* > *Module Manager*
-3. click on upload a module
+3. Click on upload a module
-4. upload the newest PAY. plugin zip file
+4. Upload the newest PAY. plugin zip file
-5. it updates automatically.
+5. Done

 # Usage